MilanSuk/sky_agent/README.md

 ## The repository
 This was my weekend project.
 Todays companies represent AI Agents as something complex, so I decided to create one from scratch(without using 3rd party libraries).

-The result is fully autonomos agent which has around 800 lines of code.
+The result is general and fully autonomous agent which has around 800 lines of code.
 It supports any OpenAI-compatible services and local servers.

 How it works?
-If you write prompt and there is no tool, the default tool called "create_new_tool" will write the code and create new tool.
-Then agent will use the new tool and so on.
-There is also tool "update_tool" which is good for fixing bugs in the tools.
+If you write prompt and there is no tool, the default tool called `create_new_tool` will write the code for the new tool.
+Then agent will use that new tool and so on.
+There is also tool `update_tool` which is good for fixing bugs in the tools.

 This repository is basically a manager for compiling, running, and communicating with tools.
 And calling LLMs.
 **The agent and tools do not have any sandboxing!** This repository is for learning purposes.
 As mentioned, it's a low number of lines of code in a few .go files.
 It should be easy to hack on.